desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

    directly from each of the authoritative nameservers as given in the Child NS record set;

-3. query the PTR record located at each of the Signaling Names and verify that its content matches the Child's name;

-4. query the CDS/CDNSKEY records located at each of the Signaling Names;
+3. query the CDS/CDNSKEY records located at each of the Signaling Names;

-5. check (separately by record type) that all record sets retrieved in Steps 2 (if present), 3 and 4 have equal contents;
+4. check (separately by record type) that all record sets retrieved in Steps 2 (if present) and 3 have equal contents;

 For the above queries, the Parental Agent MUST use a trusted validating DNS resolver and MUST treat responses with unauthenticated data